w5xd/ASW12V/README.md

 <p>All the buttons on the two windows above can be programmed as keyboard shortcuts in WriteLog.</p>
 Enclosures

-<p>This repository publishes designs for enclosures for each of these variations: a 12 channel device (with 1 PCB) or a 24 channel
+<p>This repository publishes a design for an enclosure a 24 channel device (with 2 PCBs) with connectors installed on the PCB.
-device (with 2 PCBs) and for either screw binding posts or connectors on the PCB.
-The 3D designs were done with <a href='solidworks.com'>SolidWorks</a>.
+ The 3D designs were done with <a href='solidedge.com'>Solid Edge</a>.
 The PCB hole pattern accommodates either the screw terminals or the connector.
-The Soldworks models are in the CAD folder.
+The Solid Edge models are in the CAD folder.
 The 3D printable parts are published in the <a href="STL/">STL</a> directory.
 Unfamiliar with 3D design and printing?
 Don't be bashful about clicking the <a href="STL/">STL</a> link and the enclosure models. </p>

-<p>The orientation of the STL models should not be taken as a recommendation for
-the printed orientation on any particular 3D printer.
-I use a <a href='http://prusa3d.com'>prusa3d</a> printer and rotate the lettering down for the enclosure tops, and, for the bottoms, the flat side down.</p>
+I use a <a href='http://prusa3d.com'>prusa3d</a> printer.